manish7924/manish7924/README.md

 <br/><br/>

 > *"Code is like humor.
-When you have to explain it, it's bad."* â€” Cory House
+When you have to explain it, it's bad."* Cory House

 <br/>